hoangvvo/benzene/docs/pages/reference/http.md

 The [graphql-over-http spec](https://github.com/graphql/graphql-over-http) allows different incoming [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), each must be parsed differently.

-The most popular `content-type` in real-world GraphQL application is `application/json`, which is often parsed by framework with built-in body parser like [express](https://expressjs.com/en/4x/api.html#express.json).
+The most popular [content types](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md#content-types) in real-world GraphQL application are `application/graphql+json` and the legacy `application/json`.

+While `application/json` is parsed by framework with built-in body parser like [express](https://expressjs.com/en/4x/api.html#express.json), other content types may not be supported/be parsed incorrectly.

-If we are dealing have the string representation of the incoming request data, we first must parse it into appropriate object representation using the `parseGraphQLBody` export.
+In those cases, we must first parse it into appropriate representation using the `parseGraphQLBody` export.

 ```js
 import { parseGraphQLBody } from "@benzene/http";